mock-server/mockserver/README.md

          </executions>
      </plugin>

-These goals can be used from the command line as well to start and stop MockServer.
+These goals can be used from the command line as well to start and stop MockServer, as follows:

+* To run the MockServer synchronously and block

+     mvn mockserver:start

+* To run the MockServer asynchronously as a forked JVM

      mvn mockserver:runForked

+* To stop a forked instance of the MockServer running on the same machine

      mvn mockserver:stopForked

 The *stopForked* goal does assumes that the MockServer is running on the same physical machine as it uses 127.0.0.1 to communicate with the MockServer stop socket.

-Note: All configuration options provided are optional with default being used for any configuration not provided as follows:

-* port - 9090
-* logLevel - WARN
+The Maven plugin can be configured as follows:

+* *port* - The port to listen to incoming HTTP requests (required: false, default: 9090)
+* *timeout* - How long to block waiting for the MockServer, only used by *start* goal, a value of 0 means wait indefinitely (required: false, default: 0)
+* *logLevel* - The logging level (required: false, default: WARN)
-* stopPort - port + 1
+* *stopPort* - The port to listen to stop requests (required: false, default: port + 1)
-* stopKey - STOP_KEY
-* skip - false
+* *stopKey* - The key to use for stop requests (required: false, default: STOP_KEY)
+* *skip* - Prevent the plugin from running (required: false, default: false)

 **Embedded Jetty**